bookofproofs/bookofproofs.github.io/_sources/history/15th-century/widman.md

 title: Widman, Johannes
 born: 1462
 died: 1498
-keywords: +/- signs, cubic equations, square roots, logarithms, exponents, functions, integrals
+keywords: johannes widman,widman
-description: Johannes Widmanwas a German mathematician who pioneered the use of +/- signs, developed algorithms for square roots and logarithms, and introduced exponents, functions and integrals to the world.
+description: Johannes Widman was a German mathematician who is best remembered for an early arithmetic book which contains the first appearance of + and – signs.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---